 Penny Owens, Education & Community Outreach Director

-Penny Owens has led Channelkeeper’s our education programs since she joined our team in 2004.
+Penny Owens has led Channelkeeper’s education programs since she joined our team in 2004.
 She also manages Channelkeeper’s single-use plastic reduction initiative and our MPA Watch program.
 Prior to her work with Channelkeeper, Penny worked as an educator for several organizations and as a research diver in California’s kelp forests.
 She has a bachelor’s degree in Biology and Environmental Studies from UC Santa Cruz.
 Penny’s knowledge of marine and coastal ecosystems is a natural complement to her diverse field experiences in environmental education.
 In her free time, she enjoys being outdoors in the ocean, mountains, or among plants.

 Ben Pitterle, Science & Policy Director